 The purpose of the forum was to:

-The forum was a real example of democracy in action, with different views expressed.
-The Victorian Government and the Aboriginal Treaty Interim Working Group have listened and taken the communities thoughts and concerns on board.
+The forum was an example of democracy in action, with different community views expressed and taken into consideration by the State and Aboriginal Treaty Interim Working Group.

-At the forum, the outcomes from treaty community consultations held up until April 2017 were presented.
+At the forum, the outcomes from treaty community consultations held up until April 2017 were also presented.

-Based on the community consultation, a representative body needs to be:
+Based on community consultation, it was found that a representative body needs to be:

 These outcomes were compiled into reports, copies of which were available in hardcopy for those in attendance.
 The reports include a summary of consultations to date and detailed analysis of design considerations for the Aboriginal Representative Body.